C-firefly/Telegram-Backup-System/README.md

     "/storage/shared/Download"
 ]

+This would allow different folders to be backed up independently.

 ---

 🛡️ Recommended Security Improvements

-For production/public use:
+For production or public use:

-- Never expose "BOT_TOKEN"
+- 🔐 Never expose "BOT_TOKEN"
-- Use environment variables
+- 🔑 Use environment variables for secrets
-- Keep "config.py" out of Git
+- 🚫 Keep "config.py" out of Git
-- Use a private Telegram Channel
+- 🔒 Use a private Telegram Channel
-- Restrict who can access the backup channel
+- 👥 Restrict who can access the backup channel
-- Avoid storing sensitive information unnecessarily
+- 🧹 Avoid storing sensitive information unnecessarily
-- Consider encrypting sensitive files before uploading
+- 🔐 Consider encrypting sensitive files before uploading
+- 🔄 Regenerate the bot token immediately if it is exposed

 ---